volume-trader/QuantowerKB/connections/connect-quantower-to-interactive-broker/errors-with-interactive-brokers.md

 ![](../../.gitbook/assets/image%20%28317%29.png)

 In this case you will need to **subscribe to market data** from the particular exchanges mentioned in these messages.
 After this is done, **restart Trader Workstation platform**.
-Quantower will establish a new connection and you should then receive market data.
+VT-Terminal will establish a new connection and you should then receive market data.

 Please check our guide on [**How to subscribe to IB's Market Data**](./#how-to-subscribe-to-ib-market-data).